All Episodes

 I don't want to get into it here behind the golden EIB microphone.

-Just a bunch of guys came up to me and said, You've caused us a lot of pain.
+Just a bunch of guys came up to me and said, you've caused us a lot of pain.

-Oh, you guys shut up, move on.
+Oh, you guys, shut up, move on.

-I have not lost my my place here.
+I have not lost my place here.

 I don't even have that as an objective.

-The objective here of of this program and many on talk radio is simply to service the audience, to build the audience, to hold it, attract as large a crowd as you can, hold on to it for as long as you can so as to charge confiscatory advertising rates.
+The objective here of this program and many on talk radio is simply to service the audience, to build the audience, to hold it, attract as large a crowd as you can, hold on to it for as long as you can so as to charge confiscatory advertising rates.

 It's a business.